testersakage/mineclonia-jtest/mods/ITEMS/mcl_armor/API.md

 	--legs: "<modname>_inv_leggings_<material>.png
 	--feet: "<modname>_inv_boots_<material>.png

+    on_place = function(itemstack, placer, pointed_thing) end, -- optional custom on_place function for armor pieces, if it returns truthy the equip functions will not be called.

 	--this callback table allow you to define functions that will be called each time an entity equip an armor piece or the mcl_armor.on_equip() function is called
 	--the functions accept two arguments: obj and itemstack on_equip_callbacks = {